 Dr. Michael Glass is an urbanist who works at the intersection of geography and planning.
-His primary research is on city-region governance and planning, housing, and urban infrastructure; he has regional expertise in Southeast Asia, North America, and Australasia.
-He is the co-editor of Performativity, Politics, and the Production of Social Space (Routledge, 2014) and co-author of Priced Out: Stuyvesant Town and the Loss of Middle-Class Neighborhoods (NYU Press, 2016).
-His most recent research examines the ways that infrastructure shapes regions and influences regional equity.
-He has published extensively in leading international journals and is on the editorial board of Asian Geography Journal and Regional Studies, Regional Science.
-Winner of the 2015 Bellet Award for Teaching Excellence, Dr. Glass is the Director of Undergraduate Studies and teaches courses for Urban Studies including: U.S. Housing and Property and Introduction to Urban Studies.
+His primary research is on city-region governance and infrastructure; he has regional expertise in Southeast Asia, North America, and Australasia.
+He is the co-editor of Urban Violence, Resilience and Security: Governance Responses in the Global South (Edward Elgar, 2022), Performativity, Politics, and the Production of Social Space (Routledge, 2014), Infrastructural Times (Bristol University Press, forthcoming), and co-author of Priced Out: Stuyvesant Town and the Loss of Middle-Class Neighborhoods (NYU Press, 2016).
+His most recent research examines the ways that infrastructure shapes regions and influences regional equity: you can read more about his Network on Infrastructural Regionalism (NOIR) here.
+He has published extensively in leading international journals and is on the editorial boards of Journal of Urban Affairs and Regional Studies, Regional Science.
+He is the Regional Studies Association's Territorial Ambassador to the United States.
+Winner of the 2015 Bellet Award for Teaching Excellence, Dr. Glass is the Director of the Urban Studies Program and serves as the undergraduate advisor.

 LinkedIn: Michael Glass

 Education & Training

 Glass, M.R.
 A Region Rises: Imagining the Future of Southwestern Pennsylvania.
 Pittsburgh: University of Pittsburgh Press.
 [Under Contract]

 Glass, M.R., Seybolt, T. & Williams, P., editors.
 (2022).
 Urban Violence, Resilience, & Security: Governance Responses in the Global South.
 Cheltenham, UK: Edward Elgar Publishers.